 Throughout his career, Klein has collaborated with numerous musicians, such as Dr. John, Harry Connick Jr., Allen Toussaint, The Neville Brothers, George Porter, Leroy Jones, Tori Amos, Dave Bartholomew, REM, Preservation Hall, The Palm Court Jazz Band, The Jazz Vipers, Bruce Hornsby, Storyville Stompers, New Orleans Nightcrawlers, and so many others.

-Today, Klein remains one of the most active musicians in New Orleans music.
+Today, Craig Klein remains one of the most active musicians in New Orleans music.
 He continues to perform with the Preservation Hall Jazz Band, Bonerama, and the New Orleans Nightcrawlers, while also working on solo projects.

 His contributions to the New Orleans music scene have earned him widespread respect both locally and internationally.
-Klein’s passion for keeping the traditions of New Orleans music alive, while also pushing the boundaries of what can be done with brass, ensures that his influence will be felt for years to come.
+Craig Klein’s passion for keeping the traditions of New Orleans music alive, while also pushing the boundaries of what can be done with brass, ensures that his influence will be felt for years to come.
 He is a musician deeply rooted in his city, and his work continues to celebrate the unique sound that defines New Orleans jazz.

 What do red beans and rice mean to you?